ckrvxr/hosts4mihomo/README.md

 # hosts4mihomo

-This project retrieves the hosts file from the source at 6 AM in Beijing every day to create the binary rule file for mihomo (mrs).
+This project retrieves the hosts file from the source at 6 AM in Beijing time every day to convert to the binary rule file for mihomo (mrs,yaml).

 ### Example: